 If the thought of putting your entire inventory or menu online seems overwhelming, focus on your top-selling products or services and build gradually from there.
 Starting small will help you get to market faster, give your business experience with the mechanics of operating online, and help you adjust to logistical challenges gradually.

-Selling online is very different from selling offline, in that customers generally have limited options to viscerally experience the product or speak to staff prior to making a purchasing decision.
+Selling online is very different from selling offline, in that customers generally have limited options to viscerally experience the product or speak to staff before making a purchasing decision.
 You’ll find that writing copy, shooting photos, and creating video become core skills quickly.
-Happily, these are all easy to experiment with, and you likely already have all of the equipment you need to get started.
+Happily, these are all easy to experiment with, and you probably already have all the equipment you need to get started.
 (Smartphones are extremely capable of producing commercial quality photos and video!)

 Attracting and retaining customers

-To help you maximize traffic to your site, you may wish to consider leveraging the following tools:
+To help you maximise traffic to your site, you may wish to consider leveraging the following tools:

 Use your physical storefront: Your loyal customers likely represent a large percentage of your existing revenue base.
 Even if you are presently unable to service them at your storefront, that is, as of this moment, likely the primary anchor for you in their minds.
 Put up an external sign (especially if your storefront is closed) and/or internal signage (if you’re still open for business but preparing for a range of outcomes in the future) telling customers where to find you online.
 Depending on your region and clientele, it may be most natural to direct customers to a website, a QR code, or a search query on a popular platform.

-Use messaging platforms like Whatsapp: You may have Whatsapp numbers, phone numbers, etc for your existing customers as a function of standard operations of your business.
+Use messaging platforms such as Whatsapp: You may have Whatsapp numbers, phone numbers, etc. for your existing customers as a function of standard operations of your business.
 You should be respectful of your customers’ time if they’re not currently transacting with you, but consider sending them a courtesy heads-up about where to find you in the current operating environment.
 It is best to keep this sort of outreach minimal, though, to avoid spamming your customers.

 Some businesses have even had success in using Whatspp and similar messaging services as a virtual storefront: take orders via text, send the customer an invoice with embedded payment options, then arrange to get them the goods.